carello/prog_lib/README.md

 [Arya](https://github.com/datacenter/arya) is a tool that will convert APIC object documents from their XML or JSON form into the equivalent Python code leveraging the Cobra SDK.

 **POSTMAN:**  POSTMAN REST Client from Google, for testing web services.
 Postman makes it easy to test APIs quickly, by putting together both simple and complex HTTP requests.
-[Docs and Blogs](https://www.getpostman.com/docs/blog_mentions)
+Here are some samples for [ACI](https://github.com/cpuskarz/nxos-aci-examples)  and a few [Docs and Blogs](https://www.getpostman.com/docs/blog_mentions)